What is Wiskott-Aldrich syndrome?

 When a child has Wiskott-Aldrich syndrome:

-- the T cells and B cells are there but don’t work right
+- the T cells and B cells are there but don’t work properly

 - the white blood cells do not properly reach the sites of infections